admin-shell-io/aasx-package-explorer/src/BlazorExplorer/Notes_BlazorExplorer.md

 * cut-copy does not refresh screen?
 * save repo
- DPDM Nameplate convert into new version: crash
+* DPDM Nameplate convert into new version: crash
+* Edit script / JSON clipboard

 ## Notes